 When University property (capital or expendable) is traded-in or exchanged for the acquisition of new property, the following information should be included on the Purchase Requisition:

-If the transaction is approved by FSU Procurement Services and involves the trade-in of capital property or a vehicle, a copy of the Purchase Order and a signed Accountability Release Form should be sent to APS.
+If the transaction is approved by FSU Procurement Services and involves the trade-in of capital property, a copy of the Purchase Order and a signed Capital Property Accountability Release Form should be sent to the Controller’s Office.
 The department should ensure that the property decal and all other references to FSU Property are removed or destroyed at the time the property is released to the vendor.
 If the trade-in is not properly documented on the Purchase Order and sufficient documentation cannot be obtained to support the trade-in, the item will be treated as lost or unaccounted for in the department’s annual inventory.

 The following guidance outlines the responsibilities and procedures for acquisition, control, use, care, maintenance, disposition, and reporting of government-owned property.

 “Government-owned property” is all property where title is retained by the federal government.
 Government-owned property includes government-furnished property (GFP) and government-titled equipment (GTE):

 Government–furnished Property (GFP) Definition

 “Government-furnished property” means property in the possession of, or directly acquired by, the government and subsequently furnished to the contractor for performance of a contract.
 Government-furnished property includes material, special tooling, special test equipment, and real property.
 Title to government-furnished property always vests in the federal awarding agency any may be recalled at the agency’s discretion.

 “Government-titled equipment” means property purchased, or fabricated with federal funds to which the government retains title.
 Contractor approval by the Contracting Officer is required prior to purchase of GTE.
 The acquisition (or fabrication) of GTE is further subject to the terms of the funding contract.
 GTE may also be referred to as contractor-acquired property.